alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/README.md

 ## Preprocessing of the Eyelink (EDF) file

-Eyelink now recommends [Pastukhov's eylinkReader R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files and also has a [longer list](https://www.sr-research.com/support/thread-7769.html). https://github.com/dahtah/eyelinker
+Eyelink now recommends [Pastukhov's eylinkReader R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files.
-I got that working now for TessHons and trying to get it working for MOT

 See [EDF_file_processing_with_R_eyelinkReader.md](EDF_file_processing_with_R_eyelinkReader.md).

+There are other older packages in this [longer list](https://www.sr-research.com/support/thread-7769.html) including https://github.com/dahtah/eyelinker.

+I got that working for TessHons? and trying to get it working for MOT

 # OLD pre-eyelinkReader WORKFLOW